loicbelec/pitgun/docs/journal.md

 Up to now, all transformations have been hard-coded and primitive: scaling a value, filtering channels, tracking statistics.

 Pitgun must evaluate expressions, understand formulas, and compute new signals.
-It needs to move from: *“What is the value of this channel?”* to *“What is the value of this formula expressed using channels?”*.
+It needs to move from: *"what is the value of this channel?"* to *"what is the value of this formula expressed using channels?"*.

 In this chapter, we are going to tackle the following topics:
 - scaled channels like engine speed in rad/s (omega = rpm * 2π/60)